dfinity/ic-js/README.md

 # ic-js

-A collection of library for interfacing with the Internet Computer
+A collection of library for interfacing with the Internet Computer.

 The libraries are still in active development, and new features will incrementally be available.